< I-64 | Home | I-68 >

 Comments: VDOT wants to widen I-66 inside the beltway but so far has only committed to doing spot widenings on transition lanes.
 The right-of-way already exists for an 8-lane freeway to the Rosslyn Tunnel and 6-lanes could be done from there to the TR Bridge.
 Evidently Congress in 1999 overruled the court decisions of the early 1970s that prevented a larger freeway, but VDOT did technically promise Arlington it wouldn't widen I-66 as a concession to building it at all.

 I-66 is prohibited for trucks east of I-495 at all times.
 There is no specific posted I-66 TRUCK route.
 On technicality trucks might be allowed to use I-66 between US 29 Rosslyn and VA 110.

 Traffic on I-66 is frequently epic.
-I think the shoulder lanes cause problems - tons of wrecks occur on 66 westbound before VA 243 Nutley St.
+I think the now-removed shoulder lanes caused problems - tons of wrecks occured on 66 westbound before VA 243 Nutley St.